 - set heat to medium and allow them to toast slowly so you don't burn them!

 - add them to the kale

-Here are some photos to show you the progression of this delicious dish:
+Here are some photos to show you the progression of this deliciously simple kale recipe:

 This is the stems of the kale, you want to make sure you remove these (As they cause it to be chewy and slightly bitter).
 You can easily remove them by placing the kale between your index and middle finger and using your thumb to slide down the rib.